 What is the European sovereign debt crisis?

 The European debt crisis began when the peripheral eurozone member states of Greece, Spain, Ireland, Portugal and Cyprus found themselves unable to repay their government debt due to slowing economies and rising interest rates, among other economic issues.
-Its effects are still being felt in 2017.
+Its effects are still being felt.